eclipse-glsp/glsp-website-source/content/contact/contactoptions/mail.md

   url = ""
 +++

-If you are interested in support or have general questions, please [write us a mail](mailto:munich@eclipsesource.com)!
+If you are interested in support or have any general questions, please [write us a mail](mailto:munich@eclipsesource.com)!